Transgender rights in Canada: British Columbia

 Members of the Legislative Assembly of British Columbia tabled legislation to ban the practice of conversion therapy in 2019 and again in 2020, although neither private member's bill progressed passed first reading.
 In August 2019, the B.C. government called on the federal government to add conversion therapy into the Criminal Code of Canada and take action banning the practice nationwide.

 Vancouver

 Vancouver became the first jurisdiction in British Columbia to ban the practice for gender identity and sexual orientation in 2018.
 This ban, added to Vancouver's business prohibition bylaw, prohibits the offering of these services to people of any age and was passed unanimously by the Vancouver City Council.

 Alberta

 Edmonton

 The city of Edmonton unanimously passed bylaw 19061, prohibiting conversion therapy within the city.

 St. Albert

 Though conversion therapy has not been known to happen in St. Albert, the city council unanimously passed a motion to ban it as a statement against the practice.

+Restrictions on rights

+Pronouns in schools

+2 Canadian provinces Saskatchewan (Parents' Bill of Rights), and Alberta (Education Amendment Act, 2024) have laws that require parental consent when students under 16 years old wish to change their gender pronouns.
+As of December 19, 2024, The Education Amendment Act, 2024 is not in force.
+In New Brunswick, Policy 713 was amended in December 2024 to reverse changes that required parental consent for students to use their chosen name and pronouns.

+Sports

+In Alberta, the Fairness and Safety in Sport Act restricts both female competitive and amateur teams to those who were assigned female at birth.
+As of December 19, 2024 the Act is not yet in force.

+Health care

+In Alberta, the Health Statutes Amendment Act would prohibit children under 16 from accessing puberty blockers for the purpose of treating gender dysphoria and all minors from receiving gender reassignment surgery.
+In June 2025, a judge temporarily blocked Alberta's ban, saying that withholding gender affirming care from minors will cause "irreparable harm".
+Smith has vowed to appeal the ruling, but described invoking the Notwithstanding Clause as a "last resort".